You might see many jobs for the homework market show up on StudyGate, especially in homework help. But how do you get students to accept your bid?

 Demonstrate credibility to show you are truly legit

-In order to win a bid, you must first ask yourself, “What does this student need to see in order to feel trust?”
+In order to win a bid, first ask yourself, “What does this student need to see in order to feel trust?”

 If you’re interested in expanding to a new subject area, create a portfolio of 2-3 projects to demonstrate your credibility.